Frequently Asked Questions

 Q: What types of projects are you most excited to take on?

-A: I will prioritize new/current flash and select large scale freehand botanicals.
-If a flash piece is not included on the flash page of my website, or on my Instagram flashlight, it has been retired and I am no longer offering it.
-I repeat flash pieces 3 times before retiring.
+A: I will prioritize new/current flash and select large-scale freehand botanicals.
+If a flash piece is not included on the flash page of my website or on my Instagram flashlight, it has been retired and I am no longer offering it.
+I usually repeat flash pieces 3 times before retiring.

 AFTERCARE INSTRUCTIONS

 We will have provided you with either a second skin bandage or a soaker pad bandage.
-The after care for both is relatively the same, except the time each bandage is supposed to remain on.
+The aftercare for both is relatively the same, except for the time each bandage is supposed to remain on.
 For the second skin bandage, please keep it on for roughly 3-4 days.
-This bandage is shower proof, but this does not mean you can go swimming.
-If you were given a soaker pad bandage then please keep it on for 2-4 hours depending (your artist will discuss this with you).
+This bandage is shower-proof, but this does not mean you can go swimming.
+If you were given a soaker pad bandage, then please keep it on for 2-4 hours depending (your artist will discuss this with you).

 After removing the Second Skin bandage:

-• Once bandage is removed, rise with warm water (and if you have non scented soap then you may use a small amount of that as well)
+Once the bandage is removed, rise with warm water (and if you have non-scented soap, then you may use a small amount of that as well)

 After removing the Soaker Pad bandage:

-• If you are heading home post tattoo, leave soaker pad bandage on for 2-3hrs, if there are other things you need to do first, leave the soaker pad on until you get home.
+If you are heading home post tattoo, leave a soaker pad bandage on for 2- 3 hours, if there are other things you need to do first, leave the soaker pad on until you get home.
 Remove the soaker pad at least an hour or two before bedtime.
 This will give the tattoo time to breathe & dry out a bit so there’s less likelihood of sticking to the bedsheets etc the first night.

-• Remove bandage, and with clean hands only (no washcloth etc) run the tattoo under warm water until it no longer feels slimy.
+Remove bandage, and with clean hands only (no washcloth etc), run the tattoo under warm water until it no longer feels slimy.
 This is releasing any excess plasma etc from the area.
-Pat thoroughly and dry with paper towel.
-Not necessary, but if you want at this point you can apply a thin sheen of Aquaphor ointment, or Bacitracin ointment [Bacitracin contains antibiotics, while Aquaphor does not, so those with sensitive skin may prefer Aquaphor]
+Pat thoroughly and dry with a paper towel.
+Not necessary, but if you want, at this point you can apply a thin sheen of Aquaphor ointment, or Bacitracin ointment [Bacitracin contains antibiotics, while Aquaphor does not, so those with sensitive skin may prefer Aquaphor]

 Things NOT to do with a healing tattoo: